ritesh-debnath-12/virtual-keyboard/README.md

 ## Installation ⚙
 Follow these steps:
+**ALERT: INSTALLATION SETUPS HAVE BEEN CHANGED.
+I WILL UPDATE THE STEPS AS SOON AS I FREE**

 1) Make sure you have git installed and added on PATH.
 2) Make sure you have node installed and added on PATH.